JennaHuff/public-chess/README.md

 when prompted to pick a piece to promote to, input is not guarded

-a king in check should blink red cannot move any piece when in check, unless the piece is the king or the piece
+a king in check should blink red. cannot move any piece when in check, unless the piece is the king or the piece

-players should take turns playing handle inputs such as "Nd1xc3", or "e4"
+players should take turns playing
+handle inputs such as "Nd1xc3", or "e4"